kheffah/metagenome_assignment/metagenomic_exercise.md

 The *most important* element of this assignment is not the results themselves but the write-up.
 Integrate your code with commentary that will help users understand your choices but dont put so much extra text in that it becomes a chore to read.
 For each section that you complete include a succinct intros at the beginning and discssion of results at the end.

-Make a new git repository for this project.
-Clone the repository in the computer you use for analysis (blnx1, your own laptop etc.).
+Make a new folder within git repository for this project.
 Add results files you generate to the git repository and sync by pushing and pulling.  **Be careful not to push very large files back to your repo - like fastq files.**  Github doesn't like it very much.
 You may wish to create a simple _make_ file for the project if it helps.
 You can create a markdown (.md) file from an Rmd on the command line like this.